 Some Special Interest Groups have developed into group projects.

-From time to time, we invite in instructors to give more formal classes on particular topics such as Arduino, Robotics or 3D Computer Aided design.
+From time to time, we invite instructors to give more formal classes on particular topics such as Arduino, Robotics, or 3D Computer-Aided Design.
 Please check our meetup page to see what is currently scheduled or sign up for our mailing list to be notified when new classes are available.

-- Meeting space can be booked by both RG and i-Gate members
+- Meeting space can be booked at Fiver Rivers Lobby Desk.

-- RG and i-Gate members need to pass SBUs to access equipment
+- RG members need to pass SBUs to access equipment

-- Equipment that can be booked via Nexudus should be booked
+- Equipment that can be booked via email to firstname.lastname@example.org

 - Lock up and lights out when you’re last to leave

-- Clean up, be family friendly and just plain friendly 🙂
+- Clean up, be user-friendly and just plain friendly 🙂

 - A 50W Full Spectrum CO2 laser cutter